Contributed By Webb Henderson

 If a company’s shareholders resolve to adopt, alter or revoke its constitution, the board is required to file a prescribed form of notice with the Companies Office, within ten working days (including a copy of the constitution or amendments, which are then made publicly available).
 Other governing documents (eg, shareholders’ agreements) are not required to be disclosed.

-See also 1.3 Corporate Governance Requirements for Companies with Publicly Traded Shares, in relation to corporate governance disclosures by listed companies.
+See also 1.3 Corporate Governance Requirements for Companies With Publicly Traded Shares, in relation to corporate governance disclosures by listed companies.
 The Corporate Governance Code recommends that a listed issuer’s code of ethics, board and committee charters and the policies recommended by that Code (eg, relating to continuous disclosure, remuneration, diversity and financial product dealings), together with any other key governance documents, be made available on its website.

-The following key filings are required to be made with the Companies Office and are publicly searchable on the Companies Office website:
+The following key filings are currently required to be made with the Companies Office and are publicly searchable on the Companies Office website:

 For companies that have made one or more "regulated offers" under the FMCA (ie, offers for which "product disclosure statement" disclosure is required – akin to a prospectus), the product disclosure statement and all other material information in relation to the offer must be filed on the Disclose Register, a publicly searchable electronic register operated by the Companies Office.